borodean/less-properties/README.md

 examples
 --------

-You can use variable properties:
+Now you can use variable properties:
 ```scss
 @property: border-radius;